Koodattu/projects/README.md

 # 🌌 Projects

-A comprehensive log of everything I’ve built, what I’m currently hacking on, and the "napkin sketches" for the future.
+A comprehensive log of everything I’ve built.

 ---